IBM-Cloud/multiple-deployment-options/DEPLOY_MANUALLY.md

 ### Test the OpenWhisk action

+Retrieve your OpenWhisk namespace.
+You can find it by running `wsk namespace list`.

 To compute the Fibonacci number after *n* iterations, pass the *iteration* parameter to the action:

    ```